The Application Process

 interviews.
 Those accepted into the DC Program will receive further

-the program, you WILL NOT register for classes with your advisor.
-A
+into the program, you do not register for classes with your

-meeting will be held to go over registration procedures.
+advisor.
+A meeting will be held to go over registration